-The i-cord alone is used to make a cord.
-Use it for a purse, or for any time a long rope is needed.
-Do it this way: using double-pointed knitting needles in a size that works for your yarn weight, cast on 4.
+The i-cord alone is used to make a thick cord of yarn.
+Use it for a purse handle, top of a hat, or for any time a long “rope” is needed.

-Slip those 4 stitches to the opposite end of the needle and knit them.
+Slide those 4 stitches to the opposite end of the double-pointed needle and then knit them.
 The yarn will be coming from the opposite end of the stitches which wraps around to make the cord.
 Do this over and over for as long as you need the cord to be, then bind off.
-(Watch the video.)
+(Watch the video below if you need to.)

 Knitter Elizabeth Zimmerman gets the credit for this simple idea.